7underlines/sw-secure-deploy/README.md

 ## Advanced

 - Use a creative admin user name
-- Change the admin url slug to an arbitrary string using the SHOPWARE_ADMINISTRATION_PATH_NAME env variable
 - Setup stricter rate limits (shopware.yml)
 - Install extensions as composer packages